Skip to main content

 The UN Charter was signed in San Francisco on 26 June 1945 and entered into force on 24 October 1945.
 Five permanent Security Council members (US, USSR, UK, France, China) had veto power.

-What is the Nuremberg Trials?
+What are the Nuremberg Trials?

 Show answer